|Survey name||Population estimates by marital status and living arrangements|

 The method that has been described above can be explained further using an example: if 95% of men aged 20 to 24 years are single (never married) and 5% are married according to the LFS, and we know that there are two million men aged 20 to 24 years in England and Wales, we can estimate that 1.9 million men aged 20 to 24 years are single and 100,000 are married.

 Estimates based on sample sizes of less than three are suppressed in published tables but the tables have been designed to minimise the need for suppression by combining age groups when necessary.
-Suppression may be needed for small groups of people, such as those in same-sex marriages in the early years following the introduction of this marital status.
+Suppression may be needed for small groups of people, such as those in same-sex marriages in the early years following the introduction of legislation enabling same-sex couples to marry.

 How we quality assure the data